jzohrab/pact/README_todo.md

 * save the exported date with the clip
 * if already exported, ask if want to re-export

-* move full clip load to main window, calc zero bounds and store
-* on bookmark, automatically set clip start and end to nearest zero bounds (if any found and within reasonable range)
+* on bookmark, automatically set clip start and end to nearest 'silent times' (if any found and within reasonable range)
 * auto-set transcription if bounds are set

 * change title.